How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 This reference is the dividend-mechanics companion to the On-chain Stocks for Self-Custody Wallet Users pillar.
 It covers three major issuer models relevant to self-custody wallets in 2026 — Backed Finance / xStocks, Ondo Global Markets, and Dinari dShares — and the specific mechanisms each uses to translate a corporate dividend payment into a wallet-level change.
 The aim is not to recommend one mechanism over another.
 The three serve different design priorities, and each has cost basis and tax tracking implications that the holder, not the issuer, has to manage.

 Robinhood EU stock tokens are not treated as a main comparison in this guide because their dividend mechanism for tokenized stock exposure is not publicly disclosed in the same issuer-level documentation format, and the product is not positioned here as a self-custody token mechanism.
-The three issuers covered below are the ones whose tokens routinely sit in self-custody wallets in 2026.
+The three main issuer models below are the core comparison set, and are the ones whose tokens routinely sit in self-custody wallets in 2026.
+Binance bStocks, launched June 2026, are covered in a shorter dedicated section as a closely related exchange-issued variant: their dividend mechanism is a multiplier/rebase in the same family as xStocks and Ondo, but the public documentation is thinner, so the treatment here is bounded by what the materials state.

 Section 1: The three wallet-level outcomes